mrhhyu/tensorflow_fedora/README.md

 4. Install python 3.8 (`sudo dnf install python38`)

-5. Make a **virtual environment** to build and install TensorFlow and active it (Note that you can just use python instead of python3 if your system recognizes python as the default Python3.8 interpreter)
+5. Make a **virtual environment** to build and install TensorFlow and active it (Note that you can just use python instead of python3 if your system recognizes python as the default Python3.8 interpreter; you can also make the virtual environment under user not root)
     ```
     cd ‘your_desire_dir’
     python3 -m venv ‘your_venv_name’